Be Prepared for Graduation and the Start of Your Career

 - Before the appointment, please check your Degree Audit for accuracy and notify your advisor regarding any concerns or questions.

 - After the appointment, you will be awarded a graduating senior priority scheduling appointment for your final semester.

 STEP 4 - MONITOR YOUR DEGREE AUDIT

 It is YOUR responsibility to monitor your Degree Audit and check for accuracy.
 If your Degree Audit is not running green after you have enrolled in your last semester courses, you need to either adjust your schedule accordingly or come in for an advising appointment with an Academic Advisor.

 - Instructions on how to run a Degree Audit can be found here.

 Once a graduation application is approved, you must follow the plan indicated on your application.
-If you plan to deviate from your original plan, you must schedule an appointment with an Academic Advisor regarding the changes you plan to make to ensure that you are still fulfilling all graduation requirements.
-If you change courses but do not let an Academic Advisor know, there is no guarantee you will graduate.
+If you plan to deviate from your original plan, you must run a degree audit to ensure the changes you make to your plan are still fulfilling all graduation requirements.
+Final responsibility of fulfilling all degree requirements is the responsibility of the student.

 STEP 5 - CHECK YOUR OSU EMAIL ACCOUNT REGULARLY